aravindarc/aravinda-kumar/blog/Hashicorp-Licencse-Change-A-Developers-take.md

 **As a competitor:** Wait and watch, the only way for you is to wait for a change from Hashicorp.
 If they don't change, you can't do anything.

+**As a devops engineer:** I think terraform is a great tool and it is still free to use for me and my company.
+So I will continue to use it.
+But I will also keep an eye on the competitors and their offerings.
+And will prepare my management for a change if needed.

-**As a developer:** I think HCL is a cool language with a parser and backend written in Go.
+**As a golang developer:** I think HCL is a cool language with a parser and backend written in Go.
 But the design of the language has not evolved much in the direction of a pure platform engineering defacto.
 Mainly because of Hashicorp's aversion to competitors profiting.
 So I do think forking HCL (along with terraform) and creating a new language that is more exciting and pledged to be open source is the right thing to do.